NetworkBlockDevice/nbd/doc/proto.md

 `NBD_OPT_LIST` have multiple replies, and the final reply is the last of those).

+Some messages the client sends instruct the server to change some of its internal state.
+The client SHOULD NOT send such messages more than once; if it does, the server MAY fail the repeated message with `NBD_REP_ERR_INVALID`.

 #### Termination of the session during option haggling

 There are three possible mechanisms to end option haggling: